 Cameos 101: History of Cameo Jewelry, Value and More

-I once saw a dark-haired cameo in an online auction that sold for far beyond my budget, and I’ve been on a quest for a dark-haired cameo ever since.
+I once saw a dark-haired cameo in an online auction that sold for far beyond my budget, and I’ve been on a quest for dark-haired cameo jewelry ever since.
 I have this romantic notion that there’s a cameo out there that resembles everyone, but very few shell cameos are carved in such a way that the figure’s hair is dark, so I’m having a hard time finding mine!

-No matter their hair color or if they’re even figural (bust) cameos, I’m fascinated by cameos in general.
-I can search for “Italian cameo” or “antique cameo” in Google Images and get lost looking through all of the gorgeous designs.
-The Three Muses (or Three Graces) cameos are some of my favorites, and I really love seeing ones with crazy hair, pearl strands (cameos of busts wearing jewelry are called cameo habillé), or very detailed village scenes, usually with a couple in some romantic setting.
+No matter their hair color or if they’re even figural (bust) cameos, I’m fascinated by cameo jewelry in general.
+I can search for “Italian cameo” or “antique cameo jewelry” in Google Images and get lost looking through all of the gorgeous designs.
+The Three Muses (or Three Graces) are some of my favorites, and I really love seeing ones with crazy hair, pearl strands (cameos of busts wearing jewelry are called cameo habillé), or very detailed village scenes, usually with a couple in some romantic setting.
 I still daydream about the masterfully carved huge (bigger than an egg) brooches I saw in the Italian pavilion of the JCK Las Vegas show several years ago.
 I don’t recall what they were carved in, but the backgrounds were chocolate brown and they were stunning.
 Swoon!

 I think cameos are ideal for making one-of-a-kind jewelry, even today.
 Their designs range from ancient to traditional to modern and whimsical (have you seen the sugar skull and unicorn cameos?), and even genuine hand-carved cameos can be found in prices to suit all budgets (bezel settings aside).
 I’ve been meaning to write about cameos for ages, and then I found a section about them in the fabulous book Answers to Questions about Old Jewelry by jewelry expert C. Jeanenne Bell, G.G.
 Here are the parts I found most interesting, to answer the most common questions about cameos.

-What is the History of Cameos?
+What is the History of Cameo Jewelry?

 “The early cameos were made from stone.
 In the 16th century, workmen turned to shell to meet the demand for more cameos at less expensive prices,” Jeanenne writes.
 “Cameos were set in rings, brooches, earrings, and bracelets.
 The men wore them in watch fobs, rings, and pins.
 Stone cameos were cut from onyx, agate, sardonyx, cornelian, coral, lava, and jet.
 The carvers of shell cameos used the shells of the Black Helmet and the pink and white Queen’s Conches, which were so plentiful in the seacoast towns in Italy.”

-How Did Cameos Become So Popular?
+How Did Cameo Jewelry Become So Popular?

-“Cameos made lovely, portable souvenirs for tourists visiting the ruins of Pompeii and Hercelium.
+“Cameos made lovely, portable souvenirs for tourists visiting the ruins of Pompeii and Herculeum.
 When the travelers returned home, their friends were enchanted with these small works of art.
 Within a short time, Italian cameo artists had shops in England, France, and America,” Jeanenne writes.
 “These craftsmen carved cameos in the ancient styles or any other designs the purchaser might select.
 The January 1850 issue of Godey’s Magazine included the following note: ‘Peabody the celebrated Cameo Portrait Cutter, 140 Chestnut Street, is kept busily engaged with the portraits of some of our most eminent citizens.'”